Hi, I'm Will!

 Oh, and if you're wondering: they/them/theirs are my gender pronouns.
 For example: "Will is my therapist, and I enjoy working with them.
-They have a ridiculous number of plants in their office." -or- "Will is my therapist, and I enjoy working with her.
-She has a ridiculous number of plants in her office."
+They have a ridiculous number of plants in their office."
 If you have questions about this (or anything, really), just ask!

 Education and Professional Experience

 I am a Licensed Clinical Social Worker in the state of Colorado (CSW.09925791) and a Level I Sensorimotor Psychotherapist.
 I’m also continuing to receive supervision in the areas of Marriage and Family Therapy, Sex Therapy, and Emotionally-Focused Therapy.
 I bring many years of experience working in the sexuality field to my current work as a therapist.
-My previous work as a sexuality educator focused on pleasure-based sex education that was inclusive of all bodies, gender identities, sexual orientations, and dis/abilities.
+My previous work as a sexuality educator focused on pleasure-based sex education that was inclusive of all bodies, gender identities, sexual orientations, and abilities/disabilities.
 I provided consultations and education for adults (both individuals and partners), facilitated sexuality trainings for therapists and therapy students, and I also facilitated a sex-positive, comprehensive sex education program for youth.

-I moved to Denver over five years ago and built upon my experience in the sexuality field by seeking further education to become a therapist.
+I moved to Denver over six years ago and built upon my experience in the sexuality field by seeking further education to become a therapist.
 I'm a proud first-generation college student.
 I achieved my Master of Social Work from the University of Denver, where I focused on clinical work with couples, partners, and families.
-While completing my graduate degree, I worked as a bilingual (Spanish/English) social worker at Clínica Tepeyac, an integrated healthcare clinic where I focused on increasing their inclusivity of transgender and non-binary clients.
-I also completed a post-graduate Certificate in Marriage and Family Therapy through the Denver Family Institute, a fully-accredited marriage and family therapy training center here in Denver.
+While completing my graduate degree, I worked as a bilingual (Spanish/English) social worker at Clínica Tepeyac, an integrated healthcare clinic where I focused on increasing the quality of their care of transgender and non-binary clients.
+I also completed a postgraduate Certificate in Marriage and Family Therapy through the Denver Family Institute, an accredited marriage and family therapy postgraduate training center here in Denver.

-My previous educational experience includes a Bachelor’s degree from the University of Minnesota – Twin Cities.
+My previous educational experience includes a Bachelor’s degree in Political Science and Global Studies from the University of Minnesota – Twin Cities in 2007.
 I also have received both training and mentorship in trauma recovery, healing, and mind-body and holistic approaches to therapy.

 Emotionally Focused Couples Therapy (EFT) Externship